discordjs/guide/guide/command-handling/README.md

 ![Current folder structure](https://i.imgur.com/BmS09fY.png)

-In that same folder, create a new folder and name it `commands`.
+In the same folder, create a new folder and name it `commands`.
 This is where you'll store all of your commands, of course.
 Head over to your `commands` folder, create a new file named `ping.js`, and copy & paste in the following code:

 ```js
 module.exports = {